Lack of understanding and poor management of pain severely impacts the quality of life of children and adults with osteogenesis imperfecta (OI).

 Ticket to the OIFE AGM include the meeting + dinner on Saturday and grab and go lunch on Sunday.
 Tickets can be bought through Eventbrite.

 SFOI Membership Meeting.

 This meeting is for people with osteogenesis imperfecta and parents of OI-children.
 There is a separate ticket of €50 for paying members of SFOI.
 Central Swedish professionals may ask to be invited to the lectures.

 Saturday (16.30 – 19.00) will offer lectures from professionals and parents of children with OI.
 Sunday morning (10.00 – 13.00) will offer peer groups and a meeting to discuss the future of the Swedish OI-organisation.

 Download the invitation and updated programme here.

 Ticket to the SFOI-meeting include the meeting + dinner on Saturday and grab and go lunch on Sunday.
 Tickets can be bought through Eventbrite.

 Abstracts and case study submissions

-We invite your abstracts and case studies on any aspect of pain in osteogenesis imperfecta, including causes, assessment and management of pain in OI, and its impact on physical and mental health, sleep, fatigue, mobility, relationships/families and work/life balance.
+We invite your abstracts/case studies on any aspect of osteogenesis imperfecta where pain can be an issue, including causes, assessment and management of pain in OI, and its impact on physical and mental health, sleep, fatigue, mobility, relationships/families and work/life balance.
 Relevant work from other rare bone disease areas is also welcome.